 Want to have a full night’s sleep?
 Or, hate rules and curfews?
-There’s a hostel right for you.
+There is a hostel right for you.

-And, in North America, that increasingly includes older guests, who don't want to face high hotel prices in places like New York City.
+And, in North America, that increasingly includes older guests, who do not want to face high hotel prices in places like New York City and San Francisco.

 Three types of hostels:

-1. Traditional communal hostels: seldom large, these offer a family feeling—the type of good feeling that you’ll find when visiting a group of friends who share a house.
+The best of these offer a family feeling—the type of good feeling that you will find when visiting a group of friends who share a house.

 - comfortable areas for socializing,